 This time, I’ve switched the tasks, so they’re all auto scheduled.
 The Gantt bar and arrow icon in the Task Mode column mean that each task is automatically scheduled.

-Watch what happens to task 2, Contact vendor partners for pricing this time, when I reduce the duration of task 1, Gather customer requirements from 5 days to 4.
+Watch what happens to task 2, Contact vendor partners for pricing, when I reduce the duration of task 1, Gather customer requirements from 5 days to 4.

 Instead of beginning on January 11, the task now starts on January 8.
-Because task 2, Contact vendor partners for pricing is auto scheduled, it is affected by changes to upstream tasks.
+Because task 2, Contact vendor partners for pricing is auto scheduled, it is affected by changes to predecessor tasks.

 You can change the task mode setting for one (or all) of your tasks whenever you want to.
 The method you use will determine the scope of your changes.